nicolefabia/RearAware-Chrome/README.md

 - Sound effects are random.
 You're welcome.
 - Detection isn't perfect yet.
 It may occasionally miss a butt, or very rarely censor something that isn't one.
 It's a fun tool, not a guarantee.
 - Requires a browser with WebGPU support (recent versions of Chrome) for full speed; falls back to a slower CPU-only mode otherwise.
+- Multiple tabs with active calls (e.g. Meet and Teams open at once) are supported - detection is shared fairly across them rather than conflicting.

 ## How it works

 - A custom YOLO model (trained with Ultralytics and exported to ONNX) detects three classes: cat, face and butt.
-- Inference runs client-side using [onnxruntime-web](https://github.com/microsoft/onnxruntime), using the WebGPU execution provider when available.
+- Inference runs in a background **offscreen document** rather than directly in the page, using [onnxruntime-web](https://github.com/microsoft/onnxruntime) with the WebGPU execution provider when available.
+This keeps detection working even on sites (like Teams) whose own security policy would otherwise block it.
-- A content script captures webcam frames from the call's video element, runs detection, and overlays your chosen censor style positioned and scaled to match the detected region (including correcting for Meet's mirrored self-view).
+- A content script captures webcam frames from the call's video element, sends them to the offscreen document for detection, and overlays your chosen censor style positioned and scaled to match the detected region (including correcting for a mirrored self-view).

 **Dedicated to Wolfe Shah 🩶**

 ⚠️ Early beta ⚠️ This is a hobby project, not a polished product.
 Detection isn't perfect: it may occasionally miss a butt, or censor something that isn't one.
 Expect bugs, and expect it to get better over time!